Why employing delivery drivers can help to solve gig economy pitfalls

 Fewer delivery drivers want to deal with:

-The lack of delivery drivers means customers see long wait times, online order system rejections, and a push toward less-ideal carry-out orders.
-Plus, Domino’s hit its profit margins further by offering LTOs (Limited Time Offers) on those carry-outs to deal with the shortage.
+Customers see long wait times, online order system rejections, and a push toward less-ideal carry-out orders.
+Plus, Domino’s hit its profit margins further by offering LTOs (Limited Time Offers) on those carry-outs to deal with the shortage of delivery service drivers.

 Even though Domino’s has 18,800 stores in 90 different markets, the company was forced to raise pizza prices for patrons while seeing its Earnings Per Share (EPS) fall to $2.82 from the estimated $2.91.